-ESSENTIAL NOTES 1.
-Adhere to common standards of practice within the department.
-Contribute to and abide by agreed schemes of work, programmes of study and teaching and learning strategies.
-Application form 2.
-Support SLT to monitor those standards through line management meetings, departmental meetings, lesson observations/visits etc. in line with whole-school procedures and policies.
+ESSENTIAL NOTES Adhere to common standards of practice within the department.
+Contribute to a abide by agreed schemes of work, programmes of study and teaching and learnin strategies. ng .
+2. Support SLT to monitor those standards through line management meetings, departmental meetings, lesson observations/visits etc. in line with whole-school procedures and policies.
 Interview References 3.
-Record and monitor student progress, providing information on student progress to managers in line with school procedures for student tracking.
-4. Contribute to the target-setting processes and evaluate the success of targets.
-5. Take part positively in Self Evaluation and Performance Management in accordance with the school's procedures.
+Record and monitor student progress, providing information on student progress managers in line with school procedures for student tracking. to 4.
+Contribute to the target-setting processes and evaluate the success of targets.
+Take part positively in Self Evaluation and Performance Management in accordance with school's procedures. vith